SoFi Money review

 Offers a host of unique perks, including FDIC-insured deposits up to $1.5 million.

 The SoFi Money account is a checking and savings account rolled into one.
-It gives you unlimited access to your money and has no monthly fees.
-But it doesn’t support cash deposits.
+You’ll earn 0.25% APY when you deposit at least $500 a month in your account.
+The account also has no monthly fees and you’ll get cashback rewards and unlimited ATM reimbursements.
+But you can’t make any cash deposits.

 Minimum deposit to open